 Filing is submitted in Portuguese, but the PCA has been accepting documents drafted in English.
 No notarization or other certification is usually required.

-23. Is there a filing fee?
-If so, please specify the amount in local currency.
+25. Is there a filing fee?

 Payment of the filing fee is required for the notification to be considered effective.

 The fees vary according to the aggregate turnover in Portugal of the undertakings concerned as follows: